 Securitizing mortgages through CMOs serves a useful economic function-it provides an investment outlet for pension funds and others with money to invest, and it makes more money available to homeowners at a reasonable cost.
 Also, some investors want relatively safe investments, while others are willing to buy more speculative securities for the higher expected returns they provide.
 Structured notes permit a partitioning of risks to give investors what they want.
-There are dangers, though.
-In some cases the "toxic waste" is bought by naive officials managing money for local governments like Orange County, California, when they really ought to be holding only safe securities.
+There are dangers, though, as the 2007 global economic crisis demonstrates, in which "toxic waste" led to numerous bankruptcies and contributed to a global recession.